There are many New Year’s traditions understood by most people. However, there are also many strange traditions as well.

 There are other traditions that seem a bit odd, however, but observed none-the-less.
 These curious traditions are memorable and perfect subjects to talk about during the Christmas holidays.

 Some of you may only celebrate the new year by attending a party or staying up all night to count down the minutes until the new year.
 Other people around the world may celebrate New Year’s traditions in a whole other way.
 Here are a few of the strangest New Year’s traditions that will probably be celebrated again this coming year.

 Since the year 1909, when the grape harvest was flourishing, citizens of Spain have celebrated the new year by eating 12 grapes at the stroke of midnight.
 Twelve, it seems, is a symbolic number that brings good luck for the new year.
 Grapes are enjoyed either alone or with a glass of champagne.

 2. Colorful underwear in South America

 What color underwear you’re wearing on the New Year comes will determine your fortune.
-For instance, red underwear means you will find love, so those who wear this color believe that love resides in 2019.
+For instance, red underwear means you will find love, so those who wear this color believe that love resides in the new year.
 Green signifies money that will come, and white reveals a peaceful new year.